MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-platform-content.md

 Data replication in an active-active configuraiton is strongly recommended.
 The application should be able to instantly connect with another region.
 Al instances should be able to handle read _and_ write requests.

 This architecture uses Azure Cosmos DB with SQL API.
 Multi-master write is enabled with replicas deployed to every region in which a stamp is deployed.
 Zone redundancy is also enabled within each replicated region.

 For details on data considerations, see <!coming soon>.

 ## Deployment stamp resources

 Each region can have one or more stamps.
-In this architecture, the stamp deploys the workload and resources that are closely related.
+In this architecture, the stamp deploys the workload and resources that participate in completing a business transaction.

-- **Lifetime**: Consider resources that are expected to have a short life span (ephemeral) with the intent that they can get destroyed and created as needed.
+- **Lifetime**: Expected to have a short life span (ephemeral) with the intent that they can get destroyed and created as needed.
 For example, a stamp deems itself unhealthy.
 Regional resources outside the stamp continue to persist.
 - **Storing state**: Because stamps are ephemeral, a stamp should be stateless as much as possible.
-- **Reach**: Stamp resources can communicate with regional and global resources.
+- **Reach**: Can communicate with regional and global resources.
 However, communication with other regions or other stamps should be avoided.
 In this architecture there isn't a need for these resources to be globally distributed.
-- **Dependencies**: Stamps are expected to have regional and global dependencies.
+- **Dependencies**: Expected to have regional and global dependencies.
 They should not have dependencies on more than one region or other stamps.
 - **Scale limits**: Throughput is established through testing.
 The throughput of the overall stamp is limited to the least performant resource.
 Stamp throughput needs to take into account both the estimated high-level of demand plus any failover as the result of another stamp in the region becoming unavailable.
 - **Availability/disaster recovery**: Because of the temporary nature of stamps, disaster recovery is done by redeploying the stamp.
 If resources are in an unhealthy state, the stamp, as a whole, can be destroyed and redeployed.

-## Compupte cluster
+### Compute cluster
+The workload is containerized in an Azure Kubernetes Service (AKS) cluster.

 o	(Lifetime) - The lifetime of the cluster is bound to the ephemeral nature of the stamp.
 AKS clusters are ephemeral are not expected to receive application or system-level maintenance.
 Changes to the cluster are o	(State) - AKS clusters are stateless.  (vis policy) Disks are ephemeral OS.
 No persistent volumes o	(Reach/Security) - Speak to global/regional resources via private endpoints.
 Expose ingress - ILB